GeekyAnts/NativeBase/README.md

 ## 11. About the creators

-We are [GeekyAnts](http://geekyants.com/), a startup based in Bangalore, India with 50+ developers in strength.
-We have been very active in the React / React Native community where we have developed Strapmobile, StrapUI and StartReact.
+We are [GeekyAnts](https://geekyants.com/), a startup based in Bangalore, India with 50+ developers in strength.
+We have been very active in the React / React Native community where we have developed StrapUI and StartReact.
 Our other products include StartLaravel and StartAngular.